Mitigating Coherent Noise Using Pauli Conjugation: Mitigating coherent noise using Pauli conjugation

 \subsection{Gate Error}

 In reality, applying extra Pauli gates does not come free due to the errors associated with the gates.
 We should expect the effect of such errors due to Pauli conjugation to be small since the quantum error correction circuits involve far more gates than Pauli conjugation and also contain two-qubit gates which usually have much lower fidelity than single-qubit Pauli gates.
-Here we have simulated the performance of different schemes using different codes with depolarising gate error rates of $0.5\%$ and $1\%$ for the encoding circuit, the quantum error correction circuit and the Pauli conjugation gates.
+Here we have simulated the performance of different schemes using different codes with depolarising gate error rates of $0.5\%$ and $1\%$ for the encoding circuit, the quantum error correction circuit and the Pauli conjugation gates (with the details of the circuits shown in Appendix~\ref{sect:encoding_circ}).
 From the result in Figure~\ref{fig:FT_fidelity} we can see that as we increase the gate error rate, the fidelity curves shift downward without much change to their shapes.
 Hence, the optimal Pauli conjugation schemes maintain their advantages over doing nothing when we take into account gate errors.
 The fidelity curves using twirling are not shown.
-However, we should expect the advantage of Pauli conjugation over twirling increases with increasing gate error rates since the average weights of the twirling gates are higher than that of the conjugation gates in our examples.
+However in our examples, we should expect the advantage of Pauli conjugation over twirling increases with increasing gate error rates since the average weights of the twirling gates are higher than that of the conjugation gates.

+When trying to implement Pauli conjugation in practice, such gate errors can be mitigated by absorbing the conjugation gates into the existing gates in the circuit.
+Such a strategy has been proven to be effective in the case of twirling~\cite{wallmanNoiseTailoringScalable2016}.